vmaiol/aidl-final-project/README.md

 ## Proposal

 The main goal and the proposal of this project is to introduce deep learning techniques so we can improve the climate models' accuracy and predictive power.
-Climate models are complex, nonlinear systems with many variables, and deep learning models are particularly suited to analyzing such complex data sets.
+Climate models are complex, nonlinear systems with many variables, and deep learning models are particularly suited to analyzing such complex datasets.
 Here are a few reasons why deep learning is important in climate modelling:

   **- Improved accuracy:**
   Deep learning models can learn complex relationships between input variables and output variables in a way that traditional statistical models cannot.
 This can lead to more accurate predictions of future climate patterns and more precise estimates of the impacts of climate change.